jeffjennings/arksia/README.md

 - produces plots to compare nonparametric and parametric brightness profiles
 - produces plots to assess frank vertical inference over grids of _h_, _alpha_, _wsmooth_

-The pipeline has utilites to prepare visibility files and save/load/interface with the above.
-It runs from general and source-specific parameter files.
+The pipeline runs from general and source-specific parameter files.
 It can be run in bulk (across multiple sources).

 Staging input files for the pipeline
 ------------------------------------